evanwonisch/NanoNetsMF/README.md

 4. The 2nd order method is a great improvement for set

-5. A general 2nd order mean-field without covariance is implemented and converges to similar values than first order, which is a good sign.
+5. A general 2nd order mean-field without covariance is implemented and converges to similar values than first order, which is a good sign. (edit: also covariances have been implemented)

+6. A quick method expanding lwarence dist by just two values is implemented and achieves great results.
+In contrast to method 5, this can be done in reasonable time